How to buy SEEK (SEK) shares

 SEEK Limited, together with its subsidiaries, provides online employment marketplace services.
-It operates through Asia Pacific & Americas and SEEK Investments segments.
-The company engages in online matching of hirers and candidates with career opportunities and other related services; investing in early stage businesses and technologies, which are in the human capital management market; and the distribution and provision of higher education courses.
+It operates through Asia Pacific & Americas and Portfolio Investments segments.
+The company engages in the provision of online matching of hirers and candidates with career opportunities and other related services; investing in early stage businesses and technologies, which are in the human capital management market; and distribution and provision of higher education courses.
 It operates in Australia, China, South East Asia, Brazil, New Zealand, Mexico, the United Kingdom, Europe, and internationally.
-The company was founded in 1997 and is headquartered in Melbourne, Australia.
+The company was founded in 1997 and is headquartered in Cremorne, Australia.

 General Announcement::Appendix 3Y - Andrew Bassat